NayanYadav533/blog-post-react/README.md

 **How to run application.**

 Step 1: Get the clone of repository and open it in VS CODE.<br />
+Step 2: Paste the API KEY mentioned in submission in SRC->Components->NavComponent->Nav.js on line number 25 in front of apiKey= <br>
-Step 2: Run command - npm install<br />
+Step 3: Run command - npm install<br />
-Step 3: Run command - npm start<br />
+Step 4: Run command - npm start<br />

 And then it will redirect to the browser, where the webpage will be displayed.